- Early Sabbatical – November 17, 2023

 The Provost’s Office will also provide the applicant’s dean with funds to help defray teaching replacement costs.

-Full details and an application for the 2017-2018 competition cycle are available on the page for the ASHSS Sabbatical program.
+Full details and an application for the 2023-2024 competition cycle are available on the page for the ASHSS Early Sabbatical program.

 Through a competitive application process, USC full-time faculty in the arts, humanities, and humanistic social sciences (with the exception of visiting faculty) can apply for research grants of $5,000 – $25,000 to help foster inquiry into a new area of study, further develop current research, produce a creative work, or cover course release to engage in a non-teaching semester.
 Successful applications will be able to demonstrate that the grant will support the generation of original scholarship.
 Preference will be given to faculty newly promoted to the rank of associate or full professor as an expression of the university’s commitment to their careers, belief in their scholarly promise, and laudatory acknowledgment of having produced a body of work meriting promotion.